-The purpose of the preliminary exams in the Department of Mathematics & Statistical Sciences at UCD is to evaluate readiness for doctoral study.
+The purpose of the preliminary exams in the Department of Mathematics and Statistical Sciences at UCD is to evaluate readiness for doctoral study.
 To this end, the exam primarily tests material typically studied at the advanced undergraduate level and beginning graduate level, but with questions posed at a level to test maturity of understanding.
 Since doctoral study requires extensive independent study and research, adequate preparation for the exam also requires independent mastery of some material which does not typically appear in every undergraduate (or beginning graduate) level course on the topic.
 Consequently, no graduate course provides the entire content material for this exam.
 The questions on the exam will generally be at the level of the exercises in the references.

 1. Systems of Equations: Gaussian elimination, row-echelon forms, LU-decomposition, inverse of a matrix